Sunday, September 22, 2024 Fall Equinox Bull Moose in Town

 The afternoon walk at the tidelands began with a little excitement at seeing two young SEMI-PALMATED PLOVERS, five WESTERN SANDPIPERS, one SEMI-PALMATED SANDPIPER, and three SPOTTED SANDPIPERS.
 They all seem to be lingering late.

-After a lull of no activity, a PEREGRINE FALCON shot over the beach rye grass and zoomed across the flats, stroking powerfully.
+After a lull, a PEREGRINE FALCON shot over the beach rye grass and zoomed across the flats, stroking powerfully.
 Too fast to even think about a photo.
 It landed far out on a snag to plot and plan for its supper.
 Two AMERICAN PIPITS, possibly startled in the backdraft, cried out their identity and flew erratically away.

 Then another little break, until…what’s that?
 A brief bugling?
 Sure enough, six fabulous SANDHILL CRANES circled lower and then flew right past my hurried hiding place behind a piece of driftwood.
 O, so magnificent!
 That, to me, means Fall has officially begun.
 I hope I’m in the right place at the right time to hear and see more on their journey south.